Faithlife/Parsing/docs/index.md

 Debug.Assert(numberParser.Parse("6.0221409e+23") == 6.0221409e+23);
 ```

+## Operator parsers

+Use [Parser.ChainUnary](Faithlife.Parsing/Parser/ChainUnary.md) to create a left-associative unary operator.

+Use [Parser.ChainBinary](Faithlife.Parsing/Parser/ChainBinary.md) to create a left-associative binary operator.

+## Negative parsers

+Use [Parser.Not](Faithlife.Parsing/Parser/Not.md) to create a parser that only succeeds if the associated parser fails.

+Use [Parser.Failure](Faithlife.Parsing/Parser/Failure.md) to create a parser that always fails.

+## Circular dependencies

+Use [Parser.Ref](Faithlife.Parsing/Parser/Ref.md) when a circular dependency is needed.
+Avoid left recursion, which will result in a stack overflow at runtime.

 ## Syntax error reporting

 To improve syntax errors, give parsers a name with the [Named](Faithlife.Parsing/Parser/Named.md) extension method.